pabolojo/DIY-Launchpad/README.md

 |Tin|<img src="Images/Tin.png" alt="drawing" width="200"/>|
 |Wires|<img src="Images/Wires.png" alt="drawing" width="200"/>|

 2. Then you will need to solder the MCP23017-E/SO integrated circuits to the PCBs using the Hot Air gun, as well as the PCBs one another connecting their pads, and the WS2812B RGB LEDs with the aid of the Tin Solder and metal wire.
+Assign an different address to each one of the PCBs by shortcuting A0, A1 and A2 either with GND or VCC.
 Then make the following connections between the Arduino Pro Micro and the PCBs:

 |Arduino Pin|PCB Pad|
 |:------:|:------:|